 Swell to Pedals

 Manual compass 56 notes, pedal compass 30 notes

 Fortunately the St Bride’s organ escaped modernisation, a practice that was prevalent amongst organ builders in the 1970s, except for the worn-out (straight and flat) pedalboard, which was replaced by a new (radiating and concave) pedalboard.
 Therefore the magnificent organ in St Bride’s today is more or less in its original, tonally unaltered state.
 It is an organ not only of considerable historical interest, but also a musical instrument of outstanding quality and of national importance in its own right.
 In recognition of this, in 2010 it was awarded a Historic Organ Certificate by the British Institute of Organ Studies.

 Honorary Patron: Dr George McPhee MBE DUniv BMus FRCO DipMusEd Hon.
 FRSCM Hon.
 FGCM, Director of Music, Paisley Abbey

-Inevitably, 150 years of almost constant usage, wear and tear, dust and damage have taken their toll.
-The time has come for our wonderful Hill organ to be completely restored to its original glory.
-We will be saving not just a musical instrument, but also a priceless part of Glasgow’s musical heritage and social history.
+Inevitably, 150 years of almost constant usage, wear and tear, dust and damage had taken their toll.
+The time had come for our wonderful Hill organ to be completely restored to its original glory.
+We have saved not just a musical instrument, but also a priceless part of Glasgow’s musical heritage and social history.
 More than this, we hope to use the restoration to open the doors of St Bride’s more frequently to the wider community, by holding many more concerts, guided tours and events.
-We are working hard to raise funds for the restoration.
-For more information on the project and to make a donation, see the rest of this page or contact the Organ Restoration Project Officer Max Hepburn (email@example.com).
-Please see our Events page, Facebook page, and Organ Recitals listing for full details of events coming up in aid of the fund:
+Please see our Concerts web page, Facebook page, and Organ Recitals listing for full details of events involving the restored Hill organ:

-We gratefully acknowledge the support of the following organisations:
+We gratefully acknowledge the support of the following individuals, groups and organisations:

 The John Pilling Trust